 Too much of a good thing?
 That’s one reaction to Portland’s staggering number of food carts (more than 600 at last count, with an estimated 400 operating at any given time).
 But rather than being overwhelmed by the options, why not embrace the delicious dilemma?
 Go whole hog (hm, sounds like a good name for a food cart) and choose a day’s worth of meals from these can’t-miss carts.

 Rise and shine any time you please with the all-day breakfast sandwiches available at Fried Egg I’m In Love.
 This cart on Southeast Hawthorne Boulevard features a tasty array of music-pun-themed offerings, like the signature Yolko Ono, the spicy Sriracha Mix-A-Lot or the vegetarian Back in Black Beans.

-On culinary destination Southeast Division Street, Tidbit Food Farm & Garden‘s Smaaken Waffles reinvents the breakfast classic, turning it into a vessel for delightfully diverse fillings.
+On culinary destination Southeast Division Street, Smaaken Waffles reinvents the breakfast classic, turning it into a vessel for delightfully diverse fillings.
 Sandwiches on their thin Dutch waffles include combinations like sausage, egg and cheddar; ham, Swiss, house-made strawberry jam and powdered sugar; and the Smaaken: apple, brie and bacon.
 (The cart also offers gluten-free waffles and vegan and vegetarian sandwiches.)

-If you’re more in the mood for a slice, Pyro Pizza has managed to cram a brick oven into each of its carts, in the Cartopia and Tidbit pods, where they wood-fire margherita and puttanesca pies that are sized perfectly for sharing or hoarding.
+If you’re more in the mood for a slice, Pyro Pizza has managed to cram a brick oven into its cart in the Cartopia pod, where they wood-fire margherita and puttanesca pies that are sized perfectly for sharing or hoarding.